khoramian/Pentago-with-Deep-Reinforcement-Learning/environment/gym-pentago/README.md

 ### Observation space
 The observation space is a list of 36 scalars representing all positions on the board.
-Each list member shows one of the numbers -1, 0 or 1 as for empty, agent or environment place, respectively.
+Each list member shows one of the numbers -1, 0 or 1 as empty, agent or environment place, respectively.

 ### Reward
-If the agent won it would receive +30 points and -30 in case of lose.
+If the agent won, it would receive +30 points and -30 in case of lost.
 A reward of -1 is given when the agent chooses an occupied position.
 The reward remains 0 for a normal move or a final draw (when no one or both the agent and environment win).